NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/SpineSegmentation/README.md

 Back to [Projects List](../../Readme.md#ProjectsList)

-# Development of Deep Learning Segmentation for Spines with Metastatic Desease
+# Development of Deep Learning Segmentation for Spines with Metastatic Disease

 ## Key Investigators